ClosedHouse/contest-18/0/readme.txt

-You'll get to the next level using command:
+You'll get to the next level using this command:

 $ next-level [code]
     where [code] is in format OH18_something